How To Kill Earwigs And Prevent Future Infestations

 Why You Need to Know How To Kill Earwigs

-While earwigs don’t pose health risks to humans, they can become serious nuisances.
-The old wives’ tale about them crawling into ears and boring into brains is completely false.
-Their pincers are too weak to cause real harm to people.
+Earwigs don’t pose health risks.
+The myth about them crawling into ears is false.
+Their pincers are too weak to hurt you.

-However, large populations can devastate flower gardens.
+But large populations can wreck flower gardens.
 I’ve seen earwigs completely shred zinnia and dahlia blooms overnight.
 They also damage young seedlings by clipping them off at ground level, which can ruin an entire vegetable garden planting.

 Additionally, earwigs release aggregation pheromones that attract more earwigs to the same areas.
 So that one earwig you ignore today could signal dozens more to join the party.
 Early intervention prevents small problems from becoming big headaches.